ProvableHQ/welcome/documentation/aleo/03_language.md

     // the address of the parent.
     parent as address.private;

-// store the addresses of self.signer and self.parent and return them as records.
+// the function 'example' takes no inputs and returns two who_called_parent records and two who_called_import records. function example:
-// shows how self.signer and self.caller change in the context of an external call. function example:
     // invoked by original caller, parent and caller should be the same cast self.signer self.signer self.caller into r0 as who_called_parent.record;